drdk/dr-css-extractor/README.md

 * `-i, --css-id [string]` - Determines the id attribute of the inline style tag.
 By default no id is added.
 * `-f,  --fake-url` - Defines a _fake_ url context.
 Required when piping in html through `stdin`.
 Default is null.
 * `-d, --debug` - Prints out an HTML comment in the bottom of the output that exposes some info:
-  * `time` - The time in ms it took to run the script (not including the phantomjs process itself).
+  * `time` - The time in ms it took to run the script (not including the Puppeteer process itself).
   * `loadTime` - The time in ms it took to load the webpage.
   * `processingTime` - The time in ms it took to process and return the CSS in the webpage.
   * `requests` - An array of urls of all requests made by the webpage.
 Useful for spotting resources to strip.